 Our Mission Extends Beyond Hospital Walls

 Promoting health and wellness beyond our hospital walls is an important part of our mission at Lahey Hospital & Medical Center.
-We take an active role not just in the hospital but the communities we serve, working to improve people’s day-to-day quality of life.
+We take an active role not just in the hospital but the communities we serve, working to improve people’s day-to-day quality of life and our community health.

 We commit financial resources and staff time to a broad range of efforts designed to improve people’s health in our area.
 At Lahey, it’s what we’ve always done because we’ve always believed it’s the right thing to do.